QuantEcon/lecture-source-jl/source/rst/getting_started_julia/index.rst

 Getting Started with Julia
 *********************************

-This first part of the course provides a relatively fast-paced introduction to enough of the Julia programming language to understand the lectures
+This first part of the course provides a relatively fast-paced introduction to enough of the Julia programming language to understand the lectures.

 .. only:: html